lemonteaa/relabel/README.md

 See unit tests for more advanced examples.

+## TODO

+- Support something like XPath for modifier from (use Specter?)
+- Support nested map for schema declaration in converter
+- Control on strict/loose setting when key cannot be mapped

 ## License

 Distributed under the Eclipse Public License either version 1.0 or (at